Peja016/Dstributed_Systems_a1/README.md

 ## System Design & Implementation

+This section serves as the Design & Explanation document required for the assignment, detailing the architecture, synchronous behavior, and technology choices of all three implementations.

+---

 This project adopts a classic client–server model, where all three implementations (Socket, REST, and gRPC) follow the same synchronous communication flow:

 ```